February 28, 2025

 If those factors are important to you, consider Samsara’s FMCSA-registered ELD—a reliable, easy-to-use electronic logging device.

-Samsara's electronic logging device is an FMCSA-registered ELD that connects directly to a vehicle's engine through the OBD port, and is part of a telematics solution to help streamline fleet management.
-Live data is transmitted to the ELD so there is always an accurate log of when the engine is on and what speed the vehicle is traveling.
-The ELD solution also captures diagnostic information, such as engine fault codes, and safety information, such as instances of harsh braking or acceleration.
+Samsara’s electronic logging device is an FMCSA-registered and third-party-certified ELD that helps commercial drivers comply with Hours of Service regulations.
+ELDs connect directly to a vehicle’s engine through the OBD port.
+Live data is transmitted to the ELD, providing accurate logs of engine status, vehicle speed, diagnostic information, and safety events such as harsh braking or acceleration.

-Drivers then record their hours through the Samsara driver app, selecting whether they were on duty, off duty, or driving.
-Together, the engine data and the driver's records of duty status form a complete picture of compliance with the ELD rule.
+Drivers record their hours through the Samsara Driver App, selecting whether they are on-duty, off-duty, or driving.
+The engine data and drivers’ records of duty status combine to form a complete and tamper-proof picture of compliance with the ELD rule—helping fleets be fully prepared for audits and roadside inspections.

-Fleet managers can track all of the electronic logs and engine data in one dashboard.
-If drivers are nearing or in violation of the hours of service regulations, fleet managers can take action to ensure their fleet remains compliant.
+Fleet managers can monitor all electronic logs and engine data through the Samsara dashboard.
+If drivers are nearing or in violation of Hours of Service (HOS) regulations, Samsara provides real-time alerts, enabling managers to act proactively and keep their fleets compliant.